The “true story of cooking food” as we understand it today, begins with the history of man.

 True Forms of Cooking

 The first true forms of cooking milestones, in the history of cooking, appear immediately with man, since the primitive era.
 In fact, in the caves, the cooking of the food was practiced on the open fire to make some natural foods edible, otherwise difficult to eat.
+Many of times, people would eat the trees.
+Nowadays, we don’t even eat trees, we hire tree trimmers for them.
+A lot more has changed even since!

 The fire was the actual discovery that introduced the kitchen and with which the meat could be prepared.
 We then went on to cook vegetable elements, such as seeds and plants, and the first ceramic bowls and pots were produced, which date back to the 6th millennium BC.
 They cooked cereal polenta, unleavened bread, and foods.
 A little later, fermentation was discovered, which allowed the creation of leavened bread and some alcoholic drinks such as beer.